acd-engine/jupyterbook/_sources/Integration_ACDEA_SpecialConsiderations.md

 1. **Ambiguous Concepts**: When working with ACDEA, it is important to keep in mind that some of the concepts may have different interpretations across cultural data in different domains.
    <br><br>

-   For example, the entity `project` in DAQA may have a different definition from `work` in DAAO, despite being integrated into the same level `Work`.
+   For example, the entity `project` in DAQA may have a different definition from `work` in DAAO, despite being integrated into the same entity `Work`.
 Similarly, AusStage's `event`, which primarily corresponds to `production` in performing arts, may be defined differently from the general `event` concept seen across other data sources.
    <br><br>

    Hence, it is important to understand the specific concept being used in each data source.
 Additional efforts in data manipulation might be necessary to construct the specific entities that one wishes to analyse.